 We reserve the right to request further details on advertisements if we are not satisfied that the job or opportunity does not treat artists in an equitable manner, and require such advertisers to supply details of their Equitable Treatment of Artists policies as part of their advertisement.

-We do not undertake personal missions nor engage in campaigns outside of the visual arts.
+We do not undertake personal missions nor engage in campaigns outside of the visual arts or campaigns that directly conflict with or may negatively impact VAI’s work or advocacy areas.
 This is in keeping with our obligations as a representative organisation with charity status under the Charities Act 2009.
-We are open to providing input from a visual artist’s career point of view, and engage with researchers and policy makers working in this specific area.

 We will continue to provide organisations, festivals, projects and events with free advice on how they can comply with policies concerning the equitable treatment of artists.